Final Steps#

 In addition, most projects run weekly tests, which involve some longer jobs not normally tested in the nightly tests.

-When the Trunk is Broken#
+When Main is Broken#

 Changes to the Working Practices#